 Flower plants in particular are also a great seasonal indicator.
 Having blooming flowers inside your home will recreate indoors the feeling of natural rebirth that's typical of spring.
 And it will also be the occasion to observe the flowers as they bloom day after day!

 Update your colour palette

-Another way to bring a feeling of new at every season change is updating your colour palette…slightly.
+Another way to bring a feeling of new at every season change is by updating the colour palette…slightly.

-Let’s be clear: it totally doesn’t mean you have to repaint your walls and purchase new décor at every season!
-Actually, your base palette should stay the same both across rooms and along the year.
-These are the colours that tie your home together and make your design cohesive.
+Let’s be clear: this doesn’t mean repainting all walls and purchasing new décor at every season!
+Actually, the base colour palette should stay the same – both across rooms and throughout the year!

-On top of that, here are some updates you can make to follow the seasons:
+Here are some colour-related updates to follow the seasons:

-Add few accessories in an accent colour reflecting the current season.
+- Add a few accessories in an accent colour reflecting the current season.

-Keeping the same palette all year long, switching few pieces in more or less vibrant version of the same colours according to the season.
+- Keeping the same palette all year long, alternate more or less vibrant version of the same colours according to the season.

 Let's say you have a grey and blue palette.
 You can for instance play with the colour of your tableware and have a vibrant teal for spring/summer and a more muted light blue for autumn/winter.